 What are my responsibilities as a breeder?

 I take my responsibility of a breeder very seriously.
 It is my duty to my clients to be there to help them DURING the sale AND AFTER.
-I am a mentor to several of my clients which I am told is extremely helpful.
+I am a mentor to many of my clients which I am told is extremely helpful.